 The Magnificent 70 is a celebration of 70 California state parks slated to close July 2012, and a reminder of what will be lost if they are shuttered.
 On this site you can discover a stagecoach stop on the El Camino Real, now surrounded by a city, or a mountain where a Silicon Valley pioneer first measured the earth’s magnetism.
 There are historic buildings where Northerners and Southerners battled for control of California before the Civil War, where a suffragette was married to a pioneer with two Native American wives, where a buckskinned hunter entertained troops with a mule-skull fiddle, and where an anti-capitalist crusader and Ronald Reagan both lived.

-The Hidden Stories Series is one of California State Parks Foundation’s newest programs, and is aimed at telling the stories of varying groups that have contributed to California’s rich history in its 280 magnificent state parks.
-The Series, began in 2009, is designed to be implemented over a two year cycle: in year #1, a conference is held that focuses on a particular group’s stories, and in year #2, programmatic recommendations stemming from the conference are launched.
+The Hidden Stories Series is aimed at telling the stories of varying groups that have contributed to California’s rich history in its 280 magnificent state parks.
+The series, began in 2009, is designed to be implemented over a two year cycle: in year 1, a conference is held that focuses on a particular group’s stories, and in year 2, programmatic recommendations stemming from the conference are launched.
 In short, over the two-year cycle, hidden stories are discovered, told and thereby uncovered and shared with the public.

-At our annual ParkFilm Fest, we watch and celebrate a few of the famous movies that have been filmed in California's state parks.
+At our ParkFilm Fest, we watched and celebrated a few of the famous movies that have been filmed in California's state parks.
 2012 was a movie marathon of the first three Pirates of the Caribbean movies.
 We had a great crowd, and many special guests, including various actors from the films who did a Q&A and signed autographs.
 Proceeds from the event support the work of CSPF.